UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 install.packages("tidyverse")
 ```

 The system will ask for a CRAN mirror.
 Type 0 or 8.
 Maybe R will suggest a directory to store the packages.
 Confirm this suggestion.
 It will store the package in your user space.
-So it will be available (`library(tidyverse)`) in subsequent R sessions.
+So it will be available with `library(tidyverse)` in subsequent R sessions.

 ### The next step